vstreet-defi/vstreet/README.md

 And please, never push directly into the main branch by skipping the PR and code review!

-Team Info
+## Team Info

-Iván Avila
+* #### Iván Avila
   Graduated in Multimedia Development, tech entrepreneur and
   Full-stack developer.

   Ivan specializes in interactive development and has extensive audio-visuals and marketing expertise.
 He has participated in several web3 hackathons as a result of being a blockchain enthusiast.

-Luciano Garcia
+* #### Luciano Garcia
   Graduated in Technical Electronics, student of Software Engineering.
   Currently working on Telecom AR as a Full Stack Developer where I am an integral team member of an e-commerce platform.
-He participated in a web3 hackathon with Mario where they worked focused on asset tokenization.
+  He has experience developing smart contracts in solidity, participating in the Chainlink Spring Hackathon 2023 collaborating to create https://auto-passport.vercel.app to give web 3.0
+  solutions to the automotive world.
 His passion for blockchain technology dates back to 2016.

-Robin
+* #### Robin
   Graduated in international business.
   With four years in supply chain management and a transition into Web3 as a Product Owner, I combine deep logistical expertise with blockchain innovation.
-My role encompasses marketing and tokenomics, where I leverage my skills to drive user engagement and sustainable growth in decentralized platforms.
+My role encompasses marketing and
+  tokenomics, where I leverage my skills to drive user engagement and sustainable growth in decentralized platforms.
 This unique blend of experience positions me uniquely in the evolving Web3       landscape.